dejibimbolaAyo/dsa-basic-api/README.md

 # Daily Quote API

-A simple RESTful API for managing daily quotes, built with TypeScript and native Node.js HTTP module (no external libraries).
+A simple RESTful API for managing daily quotes, built with TypeScript and native Node.js HTTP module (no external libraries), implementing a functional programming approach.

 ## Features